 Student's Name: Joanie Sawyers

-Counselor's Name: Mr. Jacob Smi th
+Counselor's Name: Mr. Jacob Smith

-School District: Kentucky High Sc hool
+School District: Kentucky High School

-has managed to not onl the leadership role in a with her mother and sis the community to pay t the family.
-Joanie is in y overcome her disability household without a faster who are also visually the household bills and adependent, enthusiastic of dealing with a severe visual impairment.
-Joanie ity, but to embrace it.
-Joanie has willingly taken on ther or other family members to assist.
-Joanie lives ly impaired.
-She has learned to travel independently in complete the grocery shopping helping to provide for c, kind and gentle.
-She exemplifies excellence through great benefit to the Governor's Scholars Program.
+has managed to not only the leadership role in a h with her mother and sist the community to pay th the family.
+Joanie is inc vovercome her disability, but nousehold without a father of ter who are also visually imple he household bills and comp dependent, enthusiastic, kind lealing with a severe visual impairment.
+Joanie but to embrace it.
+Joanie has willingly taken on or other family members to assist.
+Joanie lives paired.
+She has learned to travel independently plete the grocery shopping helping to provide for d and gentle.
+She exemplifies excellence through the benefit to the Governor's Scholars Program. r

-Counselor's Signature e: Date:
+Counselor's Signature : Date:

-PLEASE NOTE: Additional points are NOT given NOR deducted for this section.
+PLEASE NOTE: Points are NOT given NOR deducted for this section.